carbon-io/test-tube/docs/guide/test-tube-features.rst

 execution passes to its children and restored after their completion.
-Alternatively, the test itself can be used (i.e., ``this.foo = bar``) at the cost of the test suite being reentrant.  ``httpHistory`` records all previously executed request/response pairs in an :js:class:`testtube.HttpTest` (see:
+Alternatively, the test itself can be used (i.e., ``this.foo = bar``) at the cost of the test suite being reentrant.  ``httpHistory`` records all previously executed request/response pairs in a :js:class:`testtube.HttpTest` (see:
 :ref:`HttpTest <test-tube-guide-http-test>`).

 In addition to maintaining state for the current test,